Skip to main content

 Tax disclaimer

 This guide is for informational purposes only and does not constitute tax advice.
 The AEOTC is subject to Oregon Department of Revenue rules and may change.
-Always confirm eligibility and claim procedures with a licensed CPA or tax advisor.
-Dollar figures cited are based on publicly available Oregon DOR data.
+Always confirm eligibility and filing procedures with a licensed CPA or tax advisor.
+Dollar figures cited are based on Oregon DOR source context.